-The general location of the Armed Rural Community center was identified in earlier versions of the Comprehensive Plan as one of several rural community centers in Frederick County that have a role to play as service centers for the County's Rural Areas.
-This identification was largely based on the historical role they played to that end.
-The Southern Frederick Area Plan seeks to further define the Armel Rural Community Center and promote future consideration of this unique area, an area that should remain distinct from the general urban development occurring in the urban areas of the plan.
-Future policies for this rural community center should reflect the particular characteristics of the center and the desires of its residents.
-This could be achieved through a broader effort to plan the County's Rural Community Centers.
+The general location of the Armel Rural Community Center was identified in earlier versions of the Comprehensive Plan.
+This community center, along with several other centers, have an important role to play as service centers for the County's rural areas.

+The Southern Frederick Area Plan seeks to further define the Armel Rural Community Center and promote future consideration of this unique area; future development of this area should ensure that it remains distinct from the general urban development occurring in the urban areas of the Plan.
+Future policies for this rural community center should reflect the characteristics of the center and the desires of its residents; this could be achieved through a broader effort to create small area plans for all of the County's Rural Community Centers.